Wakatobi and Adjacent Waters IMMA

 Criterion A – Species or Population Vulnerability

-The Sperm whale is a threatened species under IUCN Red List.
-This species is assessed as Vulnerable A1d (Taylor et al., 2008), and are commonly found in north part of Wangi-Wangi Islands (local convex hull of 50%) and east part of Wakatobi waters (local convex hull 95%) where the channels and topographic features exist between landmasses.
-The Indonesian government has classed sperm whales, along with all marine mammals, as a fully protected species (Government of The Republic of Indonesia, 1999).
+The Sperm whale is assessed as Vulnerable A1d (Taylor et al., 2008) on the IUCN Red List, and was targeted in historical whaling in Indonesia (Sahri et al., 2020b).
+In Wakatobi, the sperm whales are commonly found in the northern part of the Wangi-Wangi Islands and east part of Wakatobi waters where deep channels pass between landmasses (Sahri et al., 2020c).
+Besides occupying the deep channels of Wakatobi, the species also tends to avoid shallow reefs (Sahri et al., 2021).
+The Indonesian government has classed sperm whales, along with all marine mammals, as a fully protected species (Government of The Republic of Indonesia, 1999; Sahri et al., 2020a).

 Criterion B: Distribution and Abundance